mkoohafkan/mkoohafkan.github.io/_posts/2020-12-17-a-dissertation-completed.md

 conscience recommend to anyone, and I probaby would have been happier if I had applied to my advisor's home department rather than through the graduate group.
-I ended up taking almost of all of my classes from other departments (primarily the civil engineering and statistics departments) and many of the classes that my program advertised on its web page turned out to be on a six-year rotation or longer (i.e., you could finish a PhD before that class was ever offered) or in some cases *had only ever been offerred once*.
+I ended up taking almost of all of my classes from outside the program anyway (primarily the civil engineering and statistics departments) and many of the classes that my program advertised on its web page turned out to be on a six-year rotation or longer (i.e., you could finish a PhD before that class was ever offered), and in some cases *had only ever been offerred once*.
 The small number of classes also meant that few TA positions were available for students in the group.
 Furthermore, there was limited internal funding and scholarships. contrast that with e.g.,